 The Mackay Region has so much to offer those wanting to get off the beaten track and explore.
 Discover spectacular rainforests and national parks, secluded islands and beaches, coral reefs, genuine country hospitality and historic townships.
 Largely untouched, the Mackay Region offers a unique holiday experience that is a natural and diverse escape from the crowds.

 Located midway between Brisbane and Cairns, the Mackay Region coastline stretches 200 kilometres from St Lawrence in the south to Midge Point in the north, as well as inland west to the town of Clermont.
 The region’s rich and colourful past is economically founded upon sugar cane, mining, beef and agriculture.

-The Mackay Region is becoming popular as a holiday destination for travellers seeking an unspoilt, friendly contrast to more developed destinations.
+The Mackay Region is becoming popular as a holiday destination for travellers seeking an unspoilt and untouched nature experiences.

 Holiday-maker ‘must-sees’ include: the vivacious city centre, set beside the mighty blue Pioneer River; the Pioneer Valley, Finch Hatton Gorge and the famous Eungella National Park.
 Artspace Mackay – gallery and museum, Regional Botanic Gardens, the impressive Mackay Marina Village, spectacular scenery of Cape Hillsborough National Park.
 Historic seaside townships such as Sarina and Seaforth and outback communities such as Clermont and Nebo.

 Stroll superb golden beaches, take a fishing charter to the Great Barrier Reef or discover the spectacular inner islands, such as Keswick Island.